permaweb/ao-cookbook/src/tutorials/bots-and-games/arena-mechanics.md

 -- Default player state initialization.
 PlayerInitState = PlayerInitState or {}

--- Log storage for debugging.
-Logs = Logs or {}

--- Functions for game and player management.

--- Adds logs for debugging purposes.
-Calls are currently commented out but can be activated for detailed debugging.
--- @param msg: The log category or identifier.
--- @param text: The log message. function addLog(msg, text) -- Function definition commented for performance, can be used for debugging Logs[msg] = Logs[msg] or {}
-  table.insert(Logs[msg], text)
-end

 -- Sends a state change announcement to all registered listeners.
 -- @param event: The event type or name.
 -- @param description: Description of the event.